Unsupervised 3D Keypoint Discovery with Multi-View Geometry

+In this paper, given a multi-view setup, our model predicts the masks of the foreground subject in each view in a self-supervised way.
+In parallel, the model discovers unsupervised 2D points from each camera's point of view.
+These 2D detections are triangulated into potential 3D keypoints.
+The potential 3D keypoints are then re-projected onto maps in each view to reconstruct the subject's mask that the model has itself predicted. \textbf{The training is completely unsupervised.
+No labels such as 2D or 3D annotations or masks are used during training.}

-In short, we propose a real-world unsupervised 3D keypoints estimation method that can be applied directly to uncurated images, without using any pre-trained pipelines, labels, or feature extractors.
+Our complete pipeline is depicted by Figure~\ref{fig:diagram}.
+This framework guarantees that the discovered 3D keypoints satisfy multi-view projection properties while correlating strongly with the 3D posture of the subject.
+The 3D keypoints can then easily be mapped to the target 3D pose using a simple linear or a multi-layer perceptron network.
+In short, we propose a real-world unsupervised 3D keypoints discovery method that can be applied directly to uncurated images.
 We show that our approach outperforms state-of-the-art unsupervised learning methods on Human3.6M and MPI-INF-3DHP benchmark datasets.